ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 (a) SciSheets must perform calculations without prior knowledge of data dependencies between columns; and
 (b) column formulas may be arbitrary Python scripts.
-The latter means that *SciSheets cannot use a static analysis to discover data dependencies between columns* (as is possible in a traditional spreadsheet).
+The implies that *SciSheets cannot use a static analysis to discover data dependencies between columns* (as is possible in a traditional spreadsheet).
-To see the issue here, note that a formula may contain an *eval* statement on a string variable whose value cannot be determined until runtime.
+To see the issue here, note that a formula may contain an ``eval`` statement on a string variable whose value cannot be determined until runtime.
 Another example is that a formula may call an external function